Flat White vs Latte: One Drink, Two Names?

 That said, there’s still hope.
 Since more and more of us have been experimenting at home with our super automatic espresso machines, we’ve begun to rediscover some love for our long-lost Italian friend.

-I go into greater detail about this milky favorite in my article How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk.
+I go into greater detail about this milky favorite in my article on how to make a cappuccino.

 Flat White vs Latte: Which Is Better?